 An ectopic ureter is an abnormality of the ureter (the tubular tissue that connects the kidney to the urinary bladder) where the ureter does not enter into the urinary bladder in the correct anatomic position.
 This abnormality is something that cats and dogs are born with and can affect one or both of the ureters.
-The ectopic ureter may tunnel within the bladder tissue before opening in an abnormal location (intramural) or the distal ureter may implant into an abnormal area without tunneling (extramural).
+The ectopic ureter may tunnel within the bladder tissue before opening in an abnormal location (intramural) or may implant into an abnormal area without tunneling (extramural).
 Additional congenital abnormalities of the kidneys and urinary tract can also be observed.

 - Continuous or intermittent urinary incontinence (leakage) or urinary accidents

 - Difficulty potty training